 Budget Highlights: The Water Fund has two transfers.
-The transfer to the General
+The transfer to the General the Health Insurance Fund.

 Fund is to assist in funding the general operations of the City of Bartlesville, and the transfer to the Health Insurance Fund is for the Water Fund's portion of the amount necessary to establish